ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 Existing installations of {{site.data.keyword.redhat_openshift_notm}} for VMware can be used or deleted for vSphere 6.7 instances.

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
-Promotional pricing offers a number of months without charge for a service’s licenses, if the service has license charges.
+Promotional pricing offers a number of months without charge for a service licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 The cluster consists of the following components:
 * Three primary nodes